Aeroluna/LunaCoopMod/README.md

 Blizzard got lazy and only reused portraits for Stukov, this adds new ones!

+- Fixed a bug where if an Infested Civilian has jumped using Anaerobic Enhancement, and an Infested Siege Tank tried to eat it, the Infested Civilian would die without healing or gaining a charge.
 - Fixed a bug where the icon of the button for Mech Attack Speed mastery was not colored.
 - Fixed a bug where you could not queue multiple upgrades on the Infested Command Center.